emwap/stream-paper/paper.md

 ~~~

 The key difference from the previous version is that the loop variable
 `i` is fed to the step action `next`.
-Functions like `cycle` can now
+This allows functions like
-take advantage of the provided loop index, and don't need to create
+`cycle` to immediately use the provided loop variable:
-their own loop variables:

 ~~~ {.haskell}
 cycle :: Array Int a -> Stream a